vishruthanand08/walk-of-fire-gba/README.txt

 # The Walk of Fire 🔥

-**The Walk of Fire** is a Game Boy Advance (GBA) game developed in C for CS 2110 at Georgia Tech.
+The Walk of Fire is a Game Boy Advance (GBA) game developed in C for CS 2110 at Georgia Tech.
-Inspired by *World's Hardest Game*, this GBA adventure drops you into hell, where you must guide your soul through waves of fire to reach salvation.
+Inspired by World's Hardest Game, this GBA adventure drops you into hell, where you must guide your soul through waves of fire to reach salvation.

 ## Gameplay 🎮